Pramods389/Adventure_Work_Reports/README.md

 - Created 3 pages - Exec, Product, Customer.
 - KPIs for Total Sales, Total Profit, and Orders
 - Trend analysis using line charts
-- Drillthrough to Product and Salesperson details
+- Drillthrough to Product and Customer details
 - Interactive tooltips and bookmarks.
 - Bookmarks and Buttons to toggle pages.
 - Gauge visuals to show the targets and the achieved sales.